-Discussions were held with the establishment's DI and a number of staff carrying out processes under the licence.
+Discussions were held with the establishment's DI and key staff working under the licence.

 The establishment is also licensed for the storage of relevant material for use in a Scheduled Purpose.
 The establishment currently does not store relevant material for research.
-The licensing requirements of the Human Tissue Act 2004 and compliance against these standards were not assessed.
+Therefore, compliance with the licensing requirements of the Human Tissue Act 2004 was not assessed.

-Report sent to DI for factual accuracy: 2022-12-16
+Report sent to DI for factual accuracy: 19 December 2024

-Report returned from DI: 2022-12-16
+Report returned from DI: 27 December 2024

-Final report issued: 2023-01-20
+Final report issued: 2 January 2025